 While the picture below was not taken on a cruise this is something I might pack for a South American cruise.
 It’s a simple blouse that takes up almost no space in the suitcase, a plain black skirt that I can wear day or night and black leggings underneath.
 Really, all of these items can do double duty and that’s key.
 Obviously the skirt and the leggings can be worn independently giving you more options.

 My second trick for minimizing the weight of my luggage is choosing neutral colors so you can mix and match.
 I try to stick to grey, black, white and tan bottoms.
 But if you are like me, you probably like to have a splash of color too.
 I typically bring colorful accessories and choose brightly colored tops and cardigans.
 I love cardigans because they add warmth and can usually be casual or dressy.
 Take a style tip from Audrey Hepburn, pair a classic cardigan with pearls and you can’t go wrong.
+Below are a bunch of options.
+One should fit your style.

 Pack a couple of scarves/pashmina.
 One to wear around your neck on those cold days (mornings in particular) and as a sarong over your swimsuit.
 Another to throw it over your shoulders on a formal night.